I am going to share with you 15 Pinterest business tips that helped me build my Pinterest Business account.

 If a reader enjoys the content and wants to share it on their Pinterest account, the image that I have created will be uploaded to their board.
 This is a very powerful feature that is producing amazing results for me.

 Take a look at the Social Warfare plugin if you are interested in increasing your social shares.

 Just like Facebook, Pinterest frowns on people promoting their business on a personal Pinterest account.

 If you are using Pinterest to sell your art and drive traffic to your art bog you must set up a Pinterest Business Account.

-It will only take a few minutes to set up your account and you will get access to helpful analytics and metrics like the number of unique users, the number of repins impressions and visit to your site.
-This information will help you to develop a strategy that will help you to grow your online art business.
+It will only take a few minutes to set up your account and you will get access to helpful analytics and metrics like the number of unique users, the number of repins impressions, and visit to your site.
+This information will help you develop a strategy that will help you grow your online art business.

 Create Blog Category Boards

 Pinterest makes it easy for you to separate content into specific categories just like your artist blog.

 Creating boards that mirror the categories on your artist blog is a great way to help your Pinterest audience to find exactly what they are searching for.

 I have even created a board called “Nevue Fine Art Marketing Blog” as well as the different categories my blog has.